athornton/go-it-mostly-doesnt-suck/talk.rst

   - Java: 50
   - PHP: 67

-- Statically typed
+- Go is statically typed.
-- Ken Thompson and Rob Pike wrote a lot of it
+- Ken Thompson and Rob Pike wrote a lot of it.
-- Fundamentally procedural
+- It is fundamentally procedural.
-- Programming hipsters hate it
+- Programming hipsters hate it.

 ----